 A Substance Abuse Prevention and Counseling Collaborative, using highly qualified substance abuse counselors, that will be shared throughout county schools.
-Will provide affordable and wide-ranging Substance Abuse Prevention and Counseling services in whole group and individualized settings, to general, alternative and special education students in grades K-12.
+The collaborative will provide affordable and wideranging Substance Abuse Prevention and Counseling services in whole group and individualized settings to general, alternative and special education students in grades K-12.
 Services also include staff development and will be provided as needed both during the school year and during the summer and would include the following (524.000):